nasa-gibs/onearth/src/colormaps/README.md

   -r RGBA_ORDER , --rgba_order RGBA_ORDER
 							The RGBA ordering to be used when parsing the SLD v1.1.0 fallbackValue.
 							The alpha value is optional.
-Sample values "RGB", "ARGB"
+Sample values "RGB", "ARGB" -p PRECISION, --precision PRECISION
+              The number of decimal places to round values to plus the format specifier for floating point (f) or exponential (e).
+Example: '2f' or '3e'  (Optional)
 ```

 Example execution: